zng-ui/zng/TODO/View-Process.md

   - actual_monitor: Computed by intersection between window and monitors? (the monitor area that contains more than half of the window?)

 * Test window respawn for NVIDIA actual driver version change (two blinks).
-  - Worked but the scale factor was 1.

 * Review screenshot, are we using webrender "async" screenshot correctly?